 The Company has a stand by letter of credit at a bank that is used as a security deposit in connection with the Company's Daly City, California office space lease.
-In the event of default on this lease, the landlord would, as of March 31, 2003 be eligible to draw against this letter of credit to a maximum of \$5.1 million, subject to an annual reduction of approximately \$0.8 million but not below \$2.0 million.
+In the event of default on this lease, the landlord would, as of June 30, 2003 be eligible to draw against this letter of credit to a maximum of \$5.1 million, subject to an annual reduction of approximately \$0.8 million but not below \$2.0 million.
 The letter of credit will remain in effect at \$2.0 million throughout the remaining lease period, which extends to September 2009.
-As of March 31, 2003, the Company was not in default of this lease.
+As of June 30, 2003, the Company was not in default of this lease.

 The Company, through a third party, provides lease financing options to its customers, including distributors.
 During the terms of these leases, which are generally three years, the Company remains liable for any unpaid principal balance upon default by the end-user, but such liability is limited in the aggregate based on a percentage of initial amounts funded or, in certain cases, amounts of unpaid balances.
-At March 31, 2003 and December 31, 2002, Avid's maximum recourse exposure totaled approximately \$16.4 million and \$15.8 million, respectively.
+At June 30, 2003 and December 31, 2002, Avid's maximum recourse exposure totaled approximately \$15.6 million and \$15.8 million, respectively.
 The Company records revenue from these transactions upon the shipment of products, provided that all other revenue recognition criteria are met, and maintains a reserve for estimated losses under this recourse lease program based on historical default rates.
+At June 30, 2003, the Company's accrual for estimated losses was \$2.9 million.
 To date, the Company has not experienced significant losses under this lease financing program.

 Avid provides warranty on hardware sold through its Video segment which generally mirrors the manufacturers' warranties.
 The Company charges the related material, labor and freight expense to cost of revenues in the period incurred.
 With respect to the Audio business, Avid provides warranty on externally sourced and internally developed hardware and records an accrual for the related liability based on historical trends and actual material and labor costs.
-The warranty period for all of the Company's products is generally 90 days to one year but can extend up to five years depending on manufacturer's warranty.
-As of March 31, 2003, the Company's product warranty liability was approximately \$1.1 million.
+The warranty period for all of the Company's products is generally 90 days to one year but can extend up to five years depending on the manufacturer's warranty.
+As of June 30, 2003, the Company's accrued product warranty liability was approximately \$1.3 million.